Pacific Wrecks

 Display

-On March 16, 2016, the submarine's bell was recovery by HURL Pisces IV and Pisces V during a collaboration between University of Hawai‘i School of Ocean and Earth Science and Technology, Chico State University, Naval History and Heritage Command and the USS Bowfin Submarine Museum.
+On March 16, 2016 the bell from I-400 was recovery by HURL Pisces IV and Pisces V during a collaboration between University of Hawai‘i School of Ocean and Earth Science and Technology, Chico State University, Naval History and Heritage Command (NHHC) and the USS Bowfin Submarine Museum.

 References